Ketna20/todo-list-spring5/README.md

-# todo-list-spring5

-This is a web application for To Do List.
+To Do List Web Application

 It uses the following technologies:
 Spring 5,
 Maven,